 Favorite Indie Book Store/s?

-The one think you wish you’d known about the writing life?
+The one thing you wish you’d known about the writing life?

-Does writing/publishing/marketing get any easier with each story/novel published?
+Does writing/publishing/marketing get any easier with each book published?

 Dog, Cat, Or?

 #TeamCat all the way.